newpheeraphat/Backend-TSL/README.md

 ```

 4. Work on the project, implement new features, fix bugs, or improve documentation.
-5. Once you're happy with your changes, commit them to your branch.
+5. Once you're happy with your changes, commit them to your branch

 ```sh
   git commit -am "Add new feature: XYZ"
 ```

-6. Push your changes to your forked repository on GitHub.
+6. Push your changes to your forked repository on GitHub

 ```sh
   git push origin feature/new-feature